abhinav4848/Obsidian-Medicine/pneumonia.md

 Productive cough, fever, chest tightness.
 Especially associated with high fever, rapid onset and herpes labialis A vaccine to pneumococcal is available.

+### Vaccination
+The pneumococcal vaccine is routinely offered to infants, those aged > 65, and patients with other health conditions that put them at high risk. #vaccine